Saranya3/BMI-Calculator/README.md

-The app calculates the BMI by taking weight and height as input from the user.
+The app calculates the BMI by taking weight and height as input from the user - Flutter BootCamp Angela Yu

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/bmi-calc-demo.gif)